-Plan participants are also eligible to have the Company make ESOP and investment fund contributions to the Plan on their behalf after two years of qualifying service with the Company.
-Participants are fully vested in the entire balance of their individual accounts attributable to those contributions.
+Plan participants are also eligible to have the Company make ESOP and investment fund contributions to the Plan on their behalf.
+Participants are fully vested in the entire balance of their individual accounts attributable to those contributions except as indicated below.
 The Company also makes matching contributions to the Plan with respect to participant contributions.
-Participants are eligible for matching contributions after completing one year of qualifying service with the Company.
 Company matching contributions, together with income attributable thereto, vest at a rate of 20% after one year of vesting service, with an additional 20% being accumulated annually thereafter until the participant is 100% vested.